cyjoo1988/cyjoo1988.github.io/_posts/2020-05-31-how-to-oracle-datatypes.md

 ORA-12899: value too large for column

 *+ When should CHAR or VARCHAR2 be used?*
-Use CHAR datatype when it is absolutely necessary to compare exact fixed-length of a text (including possible white spaces).
+Use `CHAR` datatype when it is absolutely necessary to compare exact fixed-length of a text (including possible white spaces).
 (e.g. sending formatted data)
-For other uses, VARCHAR2 is preferred as it saves un-used spaces while allowing flexibility in assigning maximum length.
+For other uses, **`VARCHAR2` is preferred** as it saves un-used spaces while allowing flexibility in assigning maximum length.

 *+ BYTE vs CHARACTER semantics*
-Because Oracle provides multi-language support,
-using byte semantics and character semantics can yield different results.
+Because Oracle provides multi-language support, using byte semantics and character semantics can yield different results.
-Byte semantics are by default semantics for character types.
+Byte semantics are the default semantics for character types.
 For numbers, symbols and the English alphabet, 1 character equals 1 byte.
 For other languages, 1 character can take up to 3 bytes.
 For example, using UTF-8 character set, if you need a column that can store maximun of 10 characters, you can designate its size by either of the following:
-+ Byte semantics: VARCHAR2(30 bytes)
++ Byte semantics: VARCHAR2(30 bytes) *(= 3bytes * 10 characters)*
 + Character semantics: VARCHAR2(10 char)

 #### 2-2.
 CHAR(VARCHAR2) vs NCHAR(NVARCHAR2) ####
-The size of CHAR or VARCHAR2 types can be set in either bytes or characters.
+As shown above, the size of `CHAR` or `VARCHAR2` types can be set in either bytes or characters.
+As for `NCHAR` or `NVARCHAR2` types, the size is always set in character semantics.
+Whereas `CHAR` or `VARCHAR2` types can support various types of character sets,
+`NCHAR` or `NVARCHAR2` types only support Unicode character sets `UTF-8` and `AL16UTF16`.

+# 3.Numeric types

+# 4.Date types

+# 5.LOB types

+LOB data types store large blocks of unstructured data. i.e.large volume of text, images, sounds, videos, etc.
+LOB types are specified into `BLOB`, `CLOB`, and `NLOB`.

+Oracle recommends using LOB types over `Long` or `Long Raw` types for following reasons:

+# 6.ROWID types